-For three decades, Next Wave Festival has shaped the Australian arts landscape through imagination, bold ideas and passion for the new.
-Established in 1984 to foster creativity and experimentation, Next Wave’s focus has always been on the next generation of artists in a changing world.
+For 1984 to 2020, Next Wave Festival shaped the Australian arts landscape through imagination, bold ideas and passion for the new.
+Next Wave’s focus has always been on the next generation of artists in a changing world.
 Career development, presentation opportunity and multi-disciplinary representation have been integral since our inception.

 The 2004 Next Wave Festival UNPOPULAR CULTURE showcased an explosive and diverse range of responses to current issues and contemporary youth culture.
 Artistic Director Marcus Westbury embraced Melbourne’s inner-city laneways, old Dojos and empty buildings in an effort to destabilise the mainstream and give voice to a generation of young and emerging artists.